❌ TOXIC — Do Not Feed — Raisins

 Why Raisins Are Dangerous for Dogs

 Raisins are dried grapes — and carry the same unknown but severe toxicity as fresh grapes, in a significantly more concentrated form.
-The dehydration process concentrates the toxic compound (still unidentified by scientists) making raisins dangerous at much smaller doses than grapes.
+The dehydration process concentrates tartaric acid — identified in 2021–2022 veterinary research as the likely toxic principle in grapes and raisins — making raisins (kismis) even more dangerous gram-for-gram than fresh grapes at much smaller doses than grapes.
 Even a small handful can cause acute kidney failure in a dog.
 The ASPCA Animal Poison Control Center handles grape and raisin poisoning as one of its most commonly reported emergencies.

 Indian kitchen context: kishmish (raisins) are in countless preparations — kheer, halwa, pulao, meetha rice, dry fruit mixes, ladoo, and barfi.
 They are also hidden in trail mix, granola, muesli, fruit cake, and hot cross buns.
 Kidney damage from raisins is not immediately apparent — it may take 24–72 hours to manifest, by which time it may be irreversible.
 Any raisin ingestion is a medical emergency.
 Call your vet immediately.
 Do not wait for symptoms.